- Individual flats generally require smaller heat pumps

 What are the first steps for installing a shared heat pump?

-If you’re renting, this will most likely be the landlord, the building’s managing company, or the corporation who owns the land.
+You’ll need the freeholders’ permission to install a shared heat pump for a block of flats.
+If you’re renting, this will most likely be the landlord, the building’s managing company, or the corporation that owns the land.

-Shared heat pump technology is still relatively new, so there are only a few installers who are qualified for this type of installation.
+Shared heat pump technology is still relatively new, so only a few installers are qualified for this type of installation.

-For example, Vaillant – one of the largest heating technology developers in Europe – only showcased its first heat pumps designed specifically for flats in March last year.
+For example, Vaillant – one of Europe’s largest heating technology developers – only showcased its first heat pumps designed specifically for flats in March last year.

 The electric heat pump is designed to be connected to a network of pipes, similar to the gas network, that draw ambient heat from holes drilled deep into the ground and use it to power the pumps to produce heat.